As an Amazon Associate I earn from qualifying purchases.

 However, there is a point of diminishing returns when it comes to selling car parts on eBay.
 In my experience, this point of diminishing returns is related to the size/weight of the parts.

 So, unless they’re super rare, don’t bother listing transmission, axel tubes, engine blocks, and other things of that ilk.
-It’s worth noting that you can list those things on eBay still, just don’t offer to ship.
+It’s worth noting that you can list those things on eBay still, just don’t offer to ship them.

 4 Tips To Improve Your Auto Part Sales On eBay